AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/set-up-metadata-mapping.md

 >[!NOTE]
 >
->You can map metadata only in one direction: from [!DNL Workfront] to [!DNL Workfront DAM] or [!DNL Workfront Library].
-Metadata for documents linked to [!DNL Workfront] from [!DNL Workfront Library] or [!DNL Workfront DAM] cannot be transferred to Workfront.
+>You can map metadata only in one direction: from [!DNL Workfront] to [!DNL Workfront DAM].
+Metadata for documents linked to [!DNL Workfront] from [!DNL Workfront DAM] cannot be transferred to Workfront.

-You can map the same [!DNL Workfront] field to various metadata fields in [!DNL Workfront Library] or [!DNL Workfront DAM], but you cannot use a metadata field in either of those applications for multiple [!DNL Workfront] metadata fields.
+You can map the same [!DNL Workfront] field to various metadata fields in [!DNL Workfront DAM], but you cannot use a metadata field in either of those applications for multiple [!DNL Workfront] metadata fields.

 To configure multiple [!DNL Workfront] fields to export to one metadata field in a [!DNL Workfront] application, first create a calculated custom field in [!DNL Workfront] to display all the individual custom fields of an object.
 Then, map the calculated [!DNL Workfront] field to a metadata field in the [!DNL Workfront] application.
 For more information about calculated custom fields, see [Add calculated data to a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md).